 Twitter Chats are pretty much the pinnacle of Social Media networking.
 They offer real time engagement on topics you want to discuss.
 Sometimes though, the most famous twitter chats just don’t work around your schedule.
 I know for myself, there are a couple Twitter Chats that are a little too early for me and because I work late, it gets difficult to wake up in time to participate.
 So I’ve had to go out and find Twitter chats that fit my schedule In order to help beginners who want to get started in Twitter Chats or your like me and your schedule (or sleep) is getting in the way, I’ve provided some resources.Continue reading

 The business environment right now is all about life hacking and efficiency.
 For small business owners and entrepreneurs, it is a lifesaver.
-Having to operate a business, manage a workforce, and at the same time, be expected to create a successful complete marketing campaign is just too much.
+Having to operate a business, manage a workforce, and at the same time, be expected to create a successful complete digital marketing campaign is just too much.
 Personally, I run a marketing and design agency and handling marketing for our own business is hard enough.

 So it is no secret that social media like Instagram and third-party software allow you the capability to auto-share your posts across platforms.
 It saves a bunch of time while knocking out all the different mediums at once.